 The theory is that you should use the dividend yield to see if a dividend stock is selling at a stock price that is relatively cheap.
 A stock price is considered cheap if it is selling at a dividend yield higher than the historical high yield or higher than the historical average yield or historical median yield.
-See my spreadsheet at dividend growth stocks that I just updated for June 2016.
+See my spreadsheet at dividend growth stocks that I just updated for June 2018.
+On this list,

 - I have 40 stocks with a dividend yield higher than the historical average dividend yield